 18. Make friends with a horse at The Mane Intent

 The Mane Intent stands by the saying that “Horses are nature’s best coaches.”
-Whether a beginner or a horse veteran, spending a day with one of these majestic creatures will guide you through a day out in nature to truly connect with your senses.
+Whether you are a beginner or a horse veteran, spending a day with one of these majestic creatures will guide you through a day out in nature to truly connect with your senses.

 19. Hike Doube’s Trestle Bridge

-Drive to Orange Corner Road to hike Doube’s Trestle bridge which is part of the Kawartha Trans Canada Trail.
+Drive to Orange Corner Road to hike Doube’s Trestle bridge, which is part of the Kawartha Trans Canada Trail.
 The bridge stands about 100 feet above the valley floor.

 20. Tour the Harley Farms